artperrin/Extra-simple-GAN/study.md

 ### Dropout p=0.25

-It seems like the model converges to a quite stable state and performs a great approximation of the distribution:
+It seems like the model converges to a quite stable state and performs a great approximation of the distribution (especially in the last try):

 * first try:
 ![p.25_1](./study_assets/p25_1.PNG)